 - 1. Belfast

 - 2. Birmingham

 - 3. Bristol

 - 4. Cambridge

 - 5. Dundee

 - 6. Edinburgh

 - 7. Gloucester

 - 8. Keele

 - 9. Leeds (integrated with medics)

 - 10. London

 - 11. Manchester (integrated with medics)

 - 12. Nottingham

 - 13. Oxford

 - 14. Sheffield

 - 15. Southampton

 - 16. Surrey

 - 17. Swansea

-This year, we are also planning new CMF nursing groups in Plymouth, Cardiff, Chester, Glasgow and Aberdeen, but are keen to consider other universities where there is interest.
+This year, we are also planning new CMF nursin groups in Plymouth, Cardiff, Chester, Glasgow and Aberdeen, but are keen to consider other universities where there is interest.

 So please pass on the message to any nursing or midwifery students you know that CMF welcomes them and that we'd love them to join!

 For more info, please contact pippa@cmf.org.uk =

-local groups: what's all that about?

-how CMF members connect
+tunities, challenges, medics, and equally resources and training

+CMF is still ing, the ord out

+with medics)

+wrated with medics)

+This year, we are also planning new CMF nursing

+12

 ou may still be wondering what CMF is all about.
 Well, there are nearly 40 CMF medical student groups in the UK and Ireland and a growing number of nursing groups.
 Church?
 CU?
 CMF?

 The CMF group is not a church, nor is it the same as a Christian Union (CU).
 We think that it's vital that all Christian medical students are committed to their local church, and to their CUs.
 The aims and tasks of a CU are very similar to some of CMF's aims, and CMF groups can be seen as faculty sub-groups of a CU and part of their wider mission, praying for and reaching your friends with the gospel.
 But CMF is complementary to church, not an alternative.
 CMF is for life Medicine is vocational; nearly all of us will go on to be doctors of some description.
 And so CMF is not just a sub-group of CU, it is also a professional group.
 We want to fully integrate our faith with medicine, to be Christian doctors.
 Becoming Christian healthcare professionals is a career-long process and it's important to understand and practise our vocation in a Christian way from the very beginning.
 So the CMF group exists as both a faculty subgroup of the CU while you are at university, and as a professional group from the beginning of your career in medicine and beyond. how does it work?